BRITISH COLUMBIA ARTISTS

 In 1920 Maud received a prize for a landscape watercolor at the Vancouver Exhibition.

-The Ranch, 1921, Flowers in a Vase, Maud Sherman, gift of Mrs. Joan Dendys
+The Ranch, 1921, Flowers in a Vase, portrait of Maud Sherman, gift of Mrs. Joan Dendys

 Sherman exhibited a painting titled Sunrise on Savary in the 1920 Annual Exhibition of the B.C.
 Society of Fine Arts, held at the Vancouver School Board offices on Hamilton Street.